ivallesp/awesome-optimizers/README.md

 # Deep Learning optimizers study

 ## Introduction and objectives
-The objective of this repository is to summarize the study I did for deeply understanding the most common neural networks oprimizers.
+The objective of this repository is to summarize the study I did for **deeply understanding the most common neural networks oprimizers**.
 In it, you will find implementations from scratch for the following gradient-based optimization algorithms.

 - **Gradient Descent**
 - **Gradient Descent with Momentum**